 - area of middle distance vegetation multiplied by the area of distant non-vegetation

 - area of middle distant vegetation multiplied by the area of water.

 The resultant scores are ordinal numbers that enable ranking of photographs.

 Shafer has applied the method to several further studies.
 From an analysis, he suggested that farmland scenes could be improved by

 - eliminating tree cover in the middle distance and by replacing it with fields or pasture

 - permitting vegetation to encroach in the distant zone

 For each of these he was able to predict the change to the score that would result (e.g. establishing a lake would improve the score from 155 to 119 – the lower is better).

-Shafer’s model was criticized as lacking intuitive appeal since some of the multiplicative independent variables, although mathematically proper, seem illogical (e.g. area of water X area of intermediate veg.)
+Shafer’s model was criticised as “lacking intuitive appeal since some of the multiplicative independent variables, although mathematically proper, seem illogical (e.g. area of water X area of intermediate veg.)”
 (Buhyoff & Leuschner, 1978).
-Whittow (1976) suggested that the method was like the well-known analogy of the computer attempting to describe Shakespeare, but he also recognized its worth.
+Whittow (1976) suggested that the method was like the “well-known analogy of the computer attempting to describe Shakespeare,” but he also recognised its worth.
 The philosopher, Alan Carlson (1977), issued a lengthy critique of the method in which he identifies three key assumptions in the model: